Calculate the Area of a Circle

 Contact

-Volume of a spherical cap
+Calculate the Volume of a Spherical Cap

-Volume of a cone
+Calculate the Volume of a Cone

-The volume of a cone can be calculated by algebraically comparing the volume of a vertical quadrant of a cone with equal radius and height to an octant sphere with equal radius, through a quarter cylinder.
+The volume of a cone can be calculated by algebraically comparing the volume of a vertical quadrant of a cone with equal radius and height to an octant sphere with equal radius, through a quadrant cylinder.

 The base of the two shapes is a quadrant circle.